 Tomorrow my oldest son turns 24.
 Wow, time flies.
 It was such a different life, I had so many dreams then…

-First thing I did this morning was text Billy.
+First thing I did this morning was text Brad.
 Most of my communications with all my children is by texting.
 I miss talking to them but this is how they do it now…

 We left the MT overnight at 9:30 after finally speaking with Yvonne, dad’s caregiver.
 It is not “urgent”, I think he just misses us, is scared and lonely.
 Not “just”, I know that’s a lot, its just that he is not going to leave us any time very soon.
 Liza will fly from Seattle next weekend there.
 I can finish my SHLEP, take the mares to Idaho, drive to CA and set up the rental home for us, then go to FL.
 That will be the end of October.